 • 5 ton, which cools more than 2,000 square feet

-Other considerations that can influence air conditioner size are:
+Other considerations that can impact air conditioner size are:

-• The weather in Cape Coral.
+• The temperatures in Cape Coral.

 • Ductwork quality and age.